iansharff/microsoft_movies/README.md

 insert figure here

-In the figure ablove, the top movies are X , Y, and Z where the directors are xx, yy, zz respectively.
+In the figure ablove, the top movies are Advengers:Endgame , Mad Max: Fury Road, and Z where the directors are the Russo Brothers, George Miller, zz respectively.

 Wth a good diretor supporting the movie production, we also need to figure out who our target audience will be.
 Taking a look at the Rotten Tomatoes database and our primary genres of focus, we see that nearly all the primary categories have a good rating among the General audience (G).
 While the total numbers of reviews in the G category is lower in most cases, we can also assume that there are far fewer kids who would be writing reviews online for these movies.
 Also with a general rating, this rating is suitable for more people thus increase the chances of more views and be more profitable.

 ![graph of_rating](./images/ian2.png)

 ## Programming Language and other tools